 SEO tools are a dime a dozen.
-Due to the number of tools to choose from, it has prevented people from making the right decision.
+The number of tools to choose from has prevented people from making the right decision.

-Below is an easy-to-understand infographic that summarizes the details I’ve shared in the post.
+Below is an easy-to-understand infographic summarizing the details I shared in the post.

 While not all tools will be able to help you do all the things mentioned above, below are factors that you should prioritize with your SEO strategy:

-- Competitive analysis – Measure your site up with similar ones in your industry to determine factors that you can improve on
+- Competitor analysis – Measure your site up with similar ones in your industry to determine factors that you can improve on

 - On-page optimization – Analyze your site pages and see if they are optimized for search engines